Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A Scrum Master is introducing Scrum to a new Development Team.
-The Development Team has decided that a Sprint Retrospective is unnecessary.
+### A Scrum Master is introducing Scrum to a new Scrum Team.
+The Scrum Team has decided that a Sprint Retrospective is unnecessary.
 What action should the Scrum Master take? (choose the best answer)

-- [ ] Call a meeting between the Development Team and senior management.
+- [ ] Call a meeting between the Scrum Team and senior management.
-- [ ] Comply with the decision of the self-organizing team.
+- [ ] Comply with the decision of the self-managing team.
 - [ ] Consult with the Product Owner to see how he/she feels about the situation.
 - [x] Begin facilitating productive and useful Sprint Retrospectives.

 **[⬆ Back to Top](#table-of-contents)**

-### Which two things are appropriate for a Scrum Master to do if the Development Team doesn't have the engineering tools and infrastructure to completely finish each selected Product Backlog item? (choose the best two answers)
+### Which two things are appropriate for a Scrum Master to do if the Developers don't have the engineering tools and infrastructure to completely finish each selected Product Backlog item? (choose the best two answers)

-- [x] Coach the Development Team to improve its skills, tools, and infrastructure over time and adjust the Definition of "Done" accordingly.
+- [x] Coach the Scrum Team to improve its skills, tools, and infrastructure over time and adjust the Definition of Done accordingly.
-- [ ] Encourage the Product Owner to accept partially "Done" increments until the situation improves.
+- [ ] Encourage the Product Owner to accept partially "Done" Increments until the situation improves.
-- [ ] Refocus the current Sprint on establishing the Development Team's infrastructure instead of delivering an increment.
+- [ ] Refocus the current Sprint on establishing the Scrum Team's infrastructure instead of delivering an Increment.
-- [ ] Declare the Development Team not ready for Scrum.
+- [ ] Declare the Scrum Team not ready for Scrum.
-- [x] Have the Development Team establish a Definition of "Done" that is actually possible to achieve given current circumstances.
+- [x] Have the Scrum Team establish a Definition of Done that is actually possible to achieve given current circumstances.

 **[⬆ Back to Top](#table-of-contents)**